-Is your computer performing slower than you like, or are you looking for a way to boost performance?
-If your computer is more than a couple of years old, replacing the hard drive with an solid-state drive (SSD) is one of the most cost-effective changes you can make.
-It will completely change your computing experience.
+If your computer is more than a couple of years old, replacing the hard drive with an SSD is one of the most cost-effective changes you can make.
 That said, there are some practical challenges you’ll need to consider before you do, so let’s look further into SSD drives.

 What Is an SSD?

-By comparison, SSDs contain a form of non-volatile computer memory.
+SSDs contain a form of non-volatile computer memory.
 In other words, the information stays put on memory chips once it’s been written.
-That’s different than the regular RAM in your computer, which is reset when you turn off or restart the computer.
-Compared to HDDs, SSDs are more shock resistant and are not affected by magnetic fields.
+That’s different from the regular RAM in your computer, which is reset when you turn off or restart the computer.
+Compared to HDDs, SSDs are more shock resistant and are less likely to be affected by magnetic fields.

 For more about the differences between HDDs and SSDs, check out “Hard Disk Drive vs. Solid State Drive: What’s the Diff?” or our two-part series, “HDD vs. SSD: What Does the Future for Storage Hold?”

 Why Upgrade to an SSD?

-The biggest difference is performance for most people between HDDs and SSD is performance.
+The reason most people replace their HDD drive with an SSD is performance.
 Depending on the task at hand, SSDs can be up to 10 times faster than their HDD counterparts.
 Replacing your hard drive with an SSD is one of the best things you can do to dramatically improve the performance of your older computer.

-Without any moving parts, SSDs operate more quietly, more efficiently, and with fewer parts to break than hard drives that have spinning platters.
+Without any moving parts, SSDs operate more quietly, more efficiently, and with fewer breakable things than hard drives that have spinning platters.
 Read and write speeds for SSDs are much better than hard drives.